Ana-Catarina-Basilio/4CodeGirls_Final_Act/README.md

 - open a second terminal and change directory to the backend folder
 - run ### `npm install` to install all dependencies including express, mysql
 - run node server.js in this second terminal
--if asks you that local host it taken and to run on another localhost, enter yes.
+-if asks you that local host is taken and to run on another localhost, enter yes.

 ### `npm test`